jcontini/agentos-integrations/conversation-history/app.md

 ## Architecture

-This plugin is designed to be extensible:
+This app is designed to be extensible:

 - **Multi-agent**: Each agent (Cursor, Claude) has its own handler
 - **Multi-platform**: Paths configured for macOS, Linux, Windows